x7-labs/git-code-annotate/README.rst

 While not needed the reviewer also made sure that the code would still compile after adding the comments by putting the review inside a comment block

-After runnning git-code-annoate the browser will have self refreshed and you should see your first annotation.
+After runnning git-code-annotate the browser will have self refreshed and you should see your first annotation.

 Annotating inside code